-The Company is contractually obliged to pay to the Note holders any amounts received from mortgage customers for the shared appreciation.
-A corresponding embedded derivative liability has therefore been recognised in the balance sheet (note 12).
+The Company is contractually obliged to pay to the Note holders or the swap provider any amounts received from mortgage customers for the shared appreciation.
+Corresponding derivative liabilities have therefore been recognised in the balance sheet (note 12).

-As the shared appreciation rights receivable are intrinsically linked to the maturity of the mortgage loans which have no fixed maturity, then the balance is considered to be non-current (see note 9).
+As the shared appreciation rights receivable are intrinsically linked to the maturity of the mortgage loans which have no fixed maturity, the balance is considered to be non-current (see note 9).